LWJGLRobot/android_device_asus_ASUS_X00AD_2/README.md

 # Device configuration for Zenfone Go ZB500KL (X00AD)

 # Bugs
-video taking, use another camera perfd bootloop, not so catastrophic opencl does not work bluetooth file sending (maybe work) touchscreen buttons, need .kl files to be modified maybe other.
+video taking, use another camera. opencl does not work. maybe bluetooth file sending. touchscreen buttons, need .kl files to be modified. maybe other.

 ## Spec Sheet